mathworks/docmaker/tbx/docerdoc/about.md

 Doc'er replaces a previous MathWorks internal documentation tool, *DocTools*, by [Ben Tordoff](https://uk.mathworks.com/matlabcentral/profile/authors/1297191).
 Doc'er seeks to improve on DocTools by supporting authoring in Markdown and leveraging the Markdown ecosystem.

-Doc'er was developed to build documentation for [GUI Layout Toolbox](http://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox) and [Package Jockey](https://insidelabs-git.mathworks.com/dsampson/pj).
+Doc'er was developed to build documentation for [GUI Layout Toolbox](http://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox), [Package Jockey](https://insidelabs-git.mathworks.com/dsampson/pj), and [Doc'er](https://insidelabs-git.mathworks.com/dsampson/docer) itself!
 The features of Doc'er reflect the needs of these projects.

 ## Doc'er (disambiguation)